 In my forty years in the biz I've had the great honor of cajoling Robert De Niro to laugh between takes on Being Flynn; sung with the incomparable Patti LuPone in Don't Monkey With Broadway and had lunch with the late Danny Aiello to discuss his interest in my play The House of Nunzio.
 I was in a workshop of Go-Go Beach with Gavin Creel directed by Stafford Arima and had the pleasure of working with Michael Greif (NYTW), Gemze de Lappe (ArtPark), and RSC director Maurice Daniels.
 I performed under the guidance of Tony, Grammy and Emmy Award winning composer Charles Strouse on both the North American Premiere of I And Albert, and a production of Rags.
 I had the good fortune to star in a regional commercial for Attorney Tom Sparks which debuted during Super Bowl LII (2018) in the Providence, RI and Western MA Markets on NBC and for which, I won a Gold Telly Award!
-The commercial was just renewed in 2022 for a fifth year!
+The commercial ran for five years!

 I was a Guest Star on the Fox series The Jury, playing Forensic Expert Robert Johnson opposite the late Bruno Kirby; co-starred in a concert of Kiss Me Kate at Kleinhans Music Hall starring Michele Ragusa and have been nominated for a couple awards: El Gallo in The Fantasticks (nominated for a 2013 Pryer Award for Best Actor in a Musical) and Manos in Opa! (nominated for MITF 2008 Outstanding Supporting Actor in a Musical).
 I've received critical acclaim for my work Off-Broadway and regionally; I've worked on some great little films and a smattering of TV; I've sung on several demo CD's of new musicals and starred in several World and National Premiere's including The Imaginary Life of the Street Sweeper August G in Los Angeles.
 In 2020/21, I performed in several virtual productions and several Zoom readings including roles in two new plays by Candace Perry: No Surrender and Kinfolk, both of which were filmed for presentation by Preservation Hall.
 I was honored to be the Associate Producer and Stage Manager and also play the cameo role of William Bradford for the Campfire Quorum adaptation of THE WITCH (an all-female Pilgrim fantasia in the woods) as part of the Provincetown Tennessee Williams Theater Festival 2021 after playing Smee in the Launch Fundraise for CQ in the Spring of 2021.
 See some photos of me as Smee in Provincetown Magazine.
 I'm also featured in the book, Legendary Locals of Orleans County, which always makes me chuckle.